rykerwilliams/clevelandrocs.net/_food/sample.md

 Write your content here.
 You can add images with the figure include:

-{% include figure.liquid path="assets/img/food/pizza.jpg" alt="Pizza" %}
+{% include figure.liquid path="assets/img/rhino.png" alt="Rhino placeholder" %}

 And regular Markdown works as usual.